angular/angular-cli/.github/ISSUE_TEMPLATE.md

 **Note: for support questions, please use one of these channels:** https://github.com/angular/universal/blob/master/CONTRIBUTING.md#question.
 This repository's issues are reserved for feature requests and bug reports.
+Also, **Preboot has moved** to https://github.com/angular/preboot - please make preboot-related issues there.

 * **I'm submitting a ...**
 - [ ] bug report
 - [ ] feature request
 - [ ] support request => Please do not submit support request here, see note at the top of this template.

-* **What modules are related to this pull-request**
+* **What modules are related to this Issue?**
 - [ ] express-engine
 - [ ] grunt-prerender
 - [ ] gulp-prerender
 - [ ] hapi-engine
-- [ ] universal-preview
+- [ ] universal-next
 - [ ] universal
 - [ ] webpack-prerender